mikekeith52/Police-shootings-insights_updated/README.md

 |Other|34|1.05%|9.30%|11.29%|
 |White|1676|51.76%|72.40%|71.49%|

-This view shows that the black race is represented in this dataset more than twice as much as you would expect if you were looking purely at demographic information with no racial presuppositions, and whites are only represented 71% as much.
-The updated view of the data is this (using the same national demographic averages from 2010):
+The black race is represented in this dataset more than twice as much as you would expect if she were looking purely at demographic information with no racial presuppositions, and whites are only represented 71% as much.
+Through March of 2020, this table looks like this (using the same national demographic averages as before):

 |Race|Number times in dataset|Percent of Total in Data|Natl Avg|Ratio: Perc in Data to Natl Avg|
 |---|---|---|---|---|